 As teachers we passionately facilitate learning so that children can grow up as competent and capable learners and communicators, healthy in mind, body and spirirt, secure in their sense of belonging.

 Our Koru Room is a special learning environment designed to give our toddlers the space and time they need to grow, play and make discoveries.
 Aged from 2 years up until around 3.5 years allows for real age appropriate learning and development to occure.
-Our teaching team in the Koru room is made up of Gabi (Head Teacher and Centre 2IC), Hope, Maria (Pie) and Karen, with the support if Nikki make up the teaching team in the Koru Room.
+Our teaching team in the Koru room is made up of Gabi (Head Teacher and Centre 2IC), Maria (Pie), Alice, Harjeet and Karen.
 In this room, children are given lots of opportunities to further develop their independence and social skills, among many other things, accompanied with much nuturing and support when required.